Nordic Game Discovery Contest Season V

-Now in our fourth season, the unique contest format has been established – instead of just pitching a game the traditional way, contestants compete live in an entertaining online, round-based battle for points.
+Now in our fifth season, the unique contest format has been established – instead of just pitching a game the traditional way, contestants compete live in an entertaining online, round-based battle for points.
 Submit your game right here:

 Contest format & rules:

 A) The contestants chosen through the submission process will meet online in a live contest, divided in to the following rounds:

 Intro Round: Each contestant has to present themselves, their studio, and their game.

 Game Round: Each contestant has to answer questions from the judges about the presented game.
 These can be technical, about the gameplay, or even personal.